pmernyei/wiki-cs-dataset/README.md

 Wiki-CS
 =======

 Wiki-CS is a Wikipedia-based dataset for benchmarking Graph Neural Networks.
-This repository contains the data pipeline used to create it as well as experiments performed to benchmark node classification and link prediction methods.
+This repository contains the dataset files, the data pipeline used to create it as well as experiments performed to benchmark node classification and link prediction methods.

 The dataset
 -----------